Jan 16 2025

 Sports Gambling: Watching with a Vested Interest

 Another key factor that’s fueling sports viewership?
-Gambling, which has gone from being illegal almost everywhere in the US just four years ago to being all over American sports coverage today.
-As legalized sports gambling has come to more and more states, total consumer spending on gambling has skyrocketed—rising by 50% between 2020-2022—and it’s forecast to soar from $172.76 billion this year to $207.93 billion by 2027.
+Gambling, which has gone from being federally banned (save for in Nevada) in 2018 to being all over American sports coverage today.
+As legalized sports gambling has come to more and more states, total consumer spending on gambling has skyrocketed—surpassing $100 billion for the first time in 2023, and expected to exceed $200 billion in 2025.

 This growing excitement around sports betting is delivering new, passionate audiences to live sports.
-40% of consumers say they’re interested in sports betting in 2023—a 9% increase from 2022— with 75% of sports betters making wagers at least once a month and nearly half (47%) saying they do so at least once a week.
-And if someone is spending money on the game, they’re a whole lot more likely to tune in, with 49% of consumers saying that betting makes watching or following a game more interesting.
+Eleven percent of the US population was a sports bettor in 2023, and in 2025, there are expected to be nearly 37 million online sports bettors in the US.
+And if someone is spending money on the game, they’re a whole lot more likely to tune in, with 85% of sports bettors saying it makes them more interested in watching the games.

 As for where and how they're watching...